Ryanmwb/movie_buff/README.md

 2. Create a file named `keys_dev.js` inside the `config` folder.
 3. Add the following code
    `module.exports = { movieAPI: "<Your API Key>" };`

+# What is Movie Buff

+Movie buff is a web based application to find details about actors and movies.
+Utilize our search bar to find your favorite actor's/actress's biography, and movie credits.

+## Languages Used

+- HTML/CSS
+- Javascript
+- JSX

+## Tech Used

+- _ERN Stack_ (Express, React, NodeJS)
+- Redux
+-